scott-eric-kaufman/the-whole-sek/content/lawyers-guns-and-money/2010-03-07-amazon-s-loss-is-your-gain-also-chris-muir-is-a-thief.md

-## Amazon’s loss is your gain; also, Chris Muir is a thief
+## Amazon's loss is your gain; also, Chris Muir is a thief

  * Originally posted at http://www.lawyersgunsmoneyblog.com/2010/03/amazons-loss-is-your-gain-also-chris-muir-is-a-thief
  * Sunday, March 07, 2010